Here are some of the projects we worked on during COVID.

 Garden in the Rain variations.
 Helen Howes

 This is a very simple block called Garden in the Rain.
 (Click on the text in blue for the instructions.)
 Although this is a simple block, there are ideas in the instructions as to how you can make it more interesting or more complicated.
 You could make more than one inset strip or piece your inset strip.
 Make as many or as few as you like, the instructions show a whole quilt made from the block and its variants.
-If you have any problems contact Sarah.

 Sarah’s hints: